 , but to introduce a new

 abstraction into the codebase.
-What type of abstraction you use depends on your programming language: it might be an
+The type of abstraction you use depends on your programming language: it might be an

-interface, a protocol, a class, etc. The important thing is that (a) the abstraction initially uses Library X under the
+interface, a protocol, a class, etc. The important point is that (a) the abstraction initially uses Library X under the

 You can update your modules to use the abstraction incrementally, across many commits to main